front-commerce/developers.front-commerce.com/docs/front-commerce-structure.md

 title: Front-Commerce folder structure
 ---

-Wether you are using Front Commerce or its Lite version, we use the same file structure.
+Whether you are using Front Commerce or its Lite version, we use the same file structure.

 ```